 - Slim Cut

-- Cons: Doesn’t Breath Well, Warmth, Style
+- Doesn’t Breath Well

-The Helium is the most packable hiking jacket on this list, but we place it at number eight as it’s not well suited to city use given its style.
-However, if you need an emergency rain jacket in your luggage or backpack this is an excellent choice.
+The Helium is the most packable hiking jacket on this list, but it’s not well suited to city use, given its style.
+However, this is an excellent choice if you need an emergency rain jacket in your luggage or backpack.

-REI Co-op Drypoint GTX ($249)
+REI Co-op Drypoint GTX